UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Both providers are owned by NextEra Energy, meaning you are choosing between a premium green brand (Gexa) and a budget-focused brand (Frontier).
+• Both providers are owned by NextEra Energy, meaning you are choosing between a premium eco-conscious brand (Gexa) and a budget-focused brand (Frontier).

 • Bill credits heavily influence pricing for both companies, so knowing your exact monthly usage is critical to avoiding price spikes.

-• Gexa Energy is often the stronger choice for eco-conscious usage, marketing many plans as 100% renewable compared to Frontier’s typical mixed fuel options.
+• Gexa Energy is often the stronger choice for sustainable power, marketing many plans as 100% renewable compared to Frontier’s typical grid mix options.

 Shopping for electricity in Texas often feels like navigating a maze of identical numbers and confusing contracts.
 While Gexa Energy and Frontier Utilities frequently appear next to each other on comparison websites with similar pricing, they cater to distinctly different types of customers.
-As “sister” companies under the NextEra Energy umbrella, they share resources but operate with unique strategies, Gexa typically positions itself around renewable reliability, while Frontier tends to compete on budget-conscious flexibility.
-This guide strips away the marketing noise to compare their rates, hidden fees, green energy credentials, and customer service records so you can sign your next electricity contract with total confidence.
+As sister companies under the NextEra Energy umbrella, they share resources but operate with unique strategies.
+Gexa typically positions itself around renewable reliability, while Frontier tends to compete on budget-conscious flexibility.
+This guide strips away the marketing noise to compare their rates, hidden fees, green energy credentials, and customer service records so you can confidently sign your next electricity contract.

 Infographic showing Gexa Energy and Frontier Utilities as two brands under one parent company.